Bergen Catholic High School: Football

 Since 1998, the program has been to the state championship game 12 times.
-The 2001 team finished the season with a record of 10-2 after defeating Delbarton School by a score of 10-9 on a fourth-quarter field goal in the Parochial Group IV sectional finals.
+The 2001 team finished the season with a record of 10–2 after defeating Delbarton School by a score of 10–9 on a fourth-quarter field goal in the Parochial Group IV sectional finals.
 In 2004, the team went to Giants Stadium to play archrival Don Bosco Prep and won the state championship with a 13–10 victory, thanks to the play of Brian Cushing.
 Cushing would later go on to become one of two players to have started in four Rose Bowl football games (Archie Griffin of Ohio State University was the other) as well as an All-American at USC and a 1st round draft pick of the Houston Texans who was named NFL Defensive Rookie of the Year in 2009.

 After a 13-year drought, the team finished the season with a 10–2 record and won the 2017 Non-Public Group IV state sectional championship with a 44–7 win against St. Peter's Preparatory School in the title game of the tournament; The team dominated all three rounds, defeating eighth-seeded St. Augustine Preparatory School by a score of 56–21 in the first round and fifth seed Delbarton School 41–16 in the semifinals, before scoring 44 points in the final.

-In 2021, the Crusaders defeated Don Bosco Prep by a score of 28-7 in the tournament's final game at MetLife Stadium to win the Non-Public A state championship and finish the season with a 12-0 record.
-The team, which won its 15th state title, was recognized as the 3rd best high school football team in the country according to USA Today and fourth nationwide by MaxPreps.Stephens, Mitch.
-"High school football rankings: Bergen Catholic finishes No. 1 in final New Jersey MaxPreps Top 25; Crusaders cruise to 15th section crown, 12-0 record, a No. 4 national ranking and the top spot in New Jersey.", MaxPreps, December 9, 2021.
-Accessed February 14, 2022.
-"The combination of rugged defense and steady offense helped Bergen Catholic win its 15th section title and first since 2017.
-According to NJ.com, this was the eighth Crusader team to finish undefeated."
+In 2021, the Crusaders defeated Don Bosco Prep by a score of 28–7 in the tournament's final game at MetLife Stadium to win the Non-Public A state championship and finish the season with a 12–0 record.
+The team, which won its 15th state title, was recognized as the 3rd best high school football team in the country according to USA Today and fourth nationwide by MaxPreps.